You have opened your first

 Prospecting using the technical analysis method

-Hi-Liter Scanner.
-For example, you may be looking for shares where the price is trading above its 21 & 40-day simple moving averages (i.e. the trend is bullish), while the Relative Strength indicator is outperforming relative to the JSE Overall Index.
+Select the share code from the watch list and drop it in the security combo-box.
+For example, you may be looking for shares where the price is trading below its 5 & 12-day simple moving averages (i.e. the trend is bearish), while the Stochastic Oscillator is trading in oversold territory.

-You would select the Hi-Liter criteria and "scan" a list of shares, looking for shares that will meet your specific technical criteria.
+You would select the shares that meet your specific technical criteria.